WILLIAMSBURG, Va. - Before Jared Antle's accident, he was a star athlete who lit up any room he walked into.

 According to a 2017 report by the Virginia Highway Safety Office, 179 people are injured every day because of traffic crashes.
 They averaged that pedestrian accidents, where the person is seriously injured, account for 5.9 percent of all serious traffic injuries.

 The report also broke down pedestrian injuries related to the action being taken; so, if the person was walking down the roadway, crossing at an intersection or getting into another vehicle.

 During Jared's accident, he was getting into another vehicle.
 Of the 1,571 people included in the report, the Virginia Highway Safety Office said only 15 are injured getting off or on another vehicle.
 That shows how rare Jared's case is.

 Despite all that may be stacked against him, Jared shows up everyday ready to fight and improve.
-On Thursday, his dad said, "He did his best overhand throwing of a ball and he walked outside a lot and had his first real solid food."
+In March, his dad said, "He did his best overhand throwing of a ball and he walked outside a lot and had his first real solid food."

 A GoFundMe has been set up to help the Antle family with medical expenses.
 Those costs are only expected to go up as they look for resources to care for Jared when he finally comes home.

-On Thursday from 4 p.m. to 9 p.m., community members put together a fundraiser to help with his recovery.
+Community members previously put together a fundraiser to help with his recovery.
 The event was at The Virginia Beer Company and they made a $1 donation to "Stay Strong Jared" for every pint ordered.